 Before you even start your first day, begin to consider the boundaries between your work life and personal life.
 What do you want that to look like?
 How will you set the boundaries necessary to have this in place?
 This can include planning when you will work out or exercise, how you will have the healthy food you need as your schedule ramps up, and when or if you will jump back on to email in the evenings or on the weekends.
-The more structure you put into place, the more your whole system will be put to ease.
-Knowing that the important things that keep you in balance are still in place.
+The more structure you put into place, the more your whole system will be put at ease, knowing that the important things that keep you in balance are still in place.

 Onboarding is a very significant time in your career journey.
 You want to have a plan in place to make the very most of this beginning.
 We hope these Ignite Onboarding tips will give you the support you need as you map out your onboarding strategy.
 You can also schedule a complimentary 30-minute phone call with one of our coaches for additional support.